xanxit/sql-editor/README.md

 -> I have divided my project into various components inside the components folder, I have structured this way for the ease of people to understand the division of code with easily understandable name of the sub folders.

 -> I have kept the number of state changes as low as possible.
 While this has been accompanied by a slight reduction in the feature set, it has more than made up for it in the load time of a re-render.

+# PS: xanxit and xanxit10 both are me !